Vancouver Island, BC, Canada

 If you’d like to capture what it’s like to be in an episode of “Lost”, hike through the rainforest to the deserted sand beach at Raft Cove Provincial Park near Winter Harbour.
 Modern-day Robinson Crusoe also enjoy the golden curve of sand that is just a short walk in on the Holberg-area Grant Bay Trail.

-View Vancouver Island North Regional Visitors Map in a new window
+View Vancouver Island North Trail Guide in a new window